KoenZomers/TadoApi/README.md

 # Tado API
-This library compiled for .NET 9 will allow you to easily communicate with the Tado API and retrieve details about your Tado thermostats and zones and set their temperature.
+This library compiled for .NET 9 and .NET 10 will allow you to easily communicate with the Tado API and retrieve details about your Tado thermostats and zones and set their temperature.

 [![licence badge]][licence]
 [![Continuous Integration Build](https://github.com/KoenZomers/TadoApi/actions/workflows/cibuild.yml/badge.svg)](https://github.com/KoenZomers/UniFiApi/actions/workflows/cibuild.yml)